Atomox/ExampleCode/Tutorials/docker.readme.md

  You need to install docker-compose on Ubuntu.
 Follow the official instructions, found [here](https://docs.docker.com/engine/installation/linux/ubuntu/#install-using-the-repository)

- Note: You need to expose a repository to apt-get before installing, or you wil get an older version, which might not understand version 2 compose syntax.
+ **Note: You need to expose a repository to apt-get before installing, or you will get an older version, which might not understand version 2 compose syntax.**

 ### Docker-Compose